 As one of the key elements of Smartcane BMP, a growing number of Queensland cane farmers are seeing firsthand the benefits of soil testing and responding to soil issues based on scientific data.
-Soil analysis is only one management tool, but the results can greatly influence many decisions and practices which affect farm profitability and productivity.
+While soil analysis is only one management tool, the results can influence many decisions and practices which affect farm profitability and productivity.

-Faced with depleted soils, escalating fertiliser costs and increasing pressure to reduce nitrogen run off into the Great Barrier Reef, cane farmer Mario Raccanello has responded to the challenge by trialling bio-fertiliser on his 370 hectare farm near Tully.
+Faced with depleted soils, escalating fertiliser costs and increasing pressure to reduce nitrogen run-off into the Great Barrier Reef, Mario Raccanello has responded to the challenge by trialling bio-fertiliser on his 370 hectare farm near Tully.

-Mario was one of more than 70 farmers who attended the 2017 Project Catalyst Forum in Cairns.
+Mario was one of more than 70 farmers who attended a Project Catalyst Forum in Cairns.
 He said being a part of a network of farmers who are involved in innovation and conducting many different trials was invaluable.
 Read more.